storyprotocol/documentation/docs/DEVELOPERS/tutorials/protect-ai-generated-content.md

 ```

 3. Go to [OpenAI](https://platform.openai.com/settings/organization/api-keys) and create a new API key.
 Add the new key to your `.env` file:

+> 🚧 OpenAI Credits
+>
+> In order to generate an image, you'll need OpenAI credits.
+If you just created an account, you will probably have a free trial that will give you a few credits to start with.

 ```yaml .env
 OPENAI_API_KEY=